billthefarmer/MarkdownView/README.md

 text or files (local/remote) as formatted HTML, and style the output using CSS.

-The MarkdownView itself extends Android Webview and adds the necessary logic to parse Markdown (using MarkdownJ) and display the output HTML on the view.
+The MarkdownView itself extends Android WebView and adds the necessary logic to parse Markdown (using MarkdownJ) and display the output HTML on the view.